-It’s hard NOT to love an ingredient that’s been fritter-fied.
-This one’s inspired by traditional Indian flavors, and stars chickpeas, mashed, then mixed with a light, curry-spiced tempura batter.
-Shallow-fried pancake-style until crispy, the fritters then get paired with our favorite accompaniments: fluffy rice pilaf with spinach, pickled raisins, and a drizzle of creamy garlic sauce.
-Now, try to get a little bit of everything on your fork at once to create the perfect bite!
+It’s hard NOT to love any ingredient when it’s fritter-fied (aka fried until perfectly golden).
+This version, inspired by traditional Indian flavors, stars chickpeas, which are mashed, then mixed with a light tempura batter flavored with curry spices and aromatics.
+They’re shallow-fried pancake-style until crispy, then paired with some of our favorite accompaniments: fluffy rice pilaf with spinach, pickled raisins (yes, you read that right!) and a drizzle of creamy garlic sauce on top.
+Now comes the most challenging part of the meal: stacking a little bit of everything on your fork at once to create the perfect bite!

 Chickpeas